Yemelyan Pugachev: Legacy

 The Pugachev rebellion had a long-lasting effect on Russia for years to come.
 While Catherine II tried to reform the provincial administration, the horrors of the revolt caused her to drop other reforms, particularly attempts to emancipate the peasant serfs of Russia.
 The Russian writer Alexander Radishchev, in his Journey from St. Petersburg to Moscow, attacked the Russian government, in particular the institution of serfdom.
 In the book, he refers to Pugachev and the rebellion as a warning.

 The term "Pugachevs of the University" was frequently used to describe the generation of the Russian Nihilist movement.

 The village (stanitsa) in which Pugachev was born, whose original name "Zimoveyskaya" was changed after his defeat to Potemkinskaya, was renamed Pugachevskaya in his honor in 1917, following the October Revolution.

 The central square in the Kazakh town of Uralsk is named Pugachev Square.

-Yemelyan Pugachev's House Museum in Uralsk.
-Was established in 1991.
+Yemelyan Pugachev's House Museum in Uralsk, was established in 1991.

 Authors such as Boris Akunin have referred to Pugachevshchina as a tendency in the Russian culture toward rebellious discontent.

 A fictionalised account of the rebellion is presented in Alexander Pushkin's 1836 novella The Captain's Daughter.
 This was in part the basis of the 1958 film Tempest, which starred Van Heflin as Pugachev.

+The 1928 silent film Bulat-Batyr (directed by Yuri Tarich) is devoted to the Pugachev rebellion.

 In the Hulu series The Great, Pugachev (played by Nicholas Hoult) is portrayed as a decoy of Peter III (also played by Hoult) who often steals things from the palace.
-He is stabbed seemingly to death by Catherine at the end of the second season, but is then revealed to be alive, possibly setting the stage for his rebellion.
+He is stabbed seemingly to death by Catherine at the end of the second season, but is then revealed to be alive, setting the stage for his rebellion in the third season.